We can assist you in:

 Career Services has a variety of interest and personality inventories to help you pinpoint your interests and possible corresponding career choices.
 Some popular options include Strong Interest Inventory (SII), Myers-Briggs Type Indicator (MBTI), and Life Values Inventory.
-The Pathways Center staff can help you learn about the majors available at Wartburg and help you decide which major is right for you.
+The Student Success Center staff can help you learn about the majors available at Wartburg and help you decide which major is right for you.

 ON-CAMPUS JOBS FULL-TIME JOBS PART-TIME JOBS INTERNSHIPS VOLUNTEER SERVICE

 Every Wartburg student has an account set-up for them.
 Click on the above link and enter your Wartburg Username including the @wartburg.edu and your password.
 If you don’t remember your password, click “Forgot Password” on the Student Login page.

 At Wartburg, we partner with employers in a variety of ways.
 We offer access to quality students via unlimited job and internship postings on our online system (Handshake), on-campus interviewing, fall and spring career fairs, and events throughout the year.
 We look forward to working with you to develop a customized approach to support your recruiting efforts.

 Career Services and Student Life coordinate on-campus recruiting for full-time, part-time and internship positions.
 In addition, you can also schedule information tables in the Student Center to promote your organization by calling us at (319) 352-8330.

 If your organization values human differences as an asset, works to sustain a culture that reflects the interests, contributions, and perspectives of members of diverse groups, then consider hiring Wartburg College graduates.